zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/gettting-started/create-a-model/create-a-model.md

 ## Task 1: Create Model

-Open Insight and create your Draft Model.
-Name the Draft Model **My Order Processing** and provide the description of **My First Model**.
-You will need to click **Create** to finish.
-When your completed it will open the Milestone Process for you; continue to Task 2 to add your Milestones.
+1. Open Insight and create your Draft Model.
+2. Name the Draft Model **My Order Processing** and provide the description of **My First Model**.
+3. You will need to click **Create** to finish.
+When you've completed it; it will open the Milestone Process for you.
+Continue to Task 2 to add your Milestones.

 ## Task 2: Create A Milestone